LeoFuso/actuator-kafka-streams/README.md

 ### Autopilot-Thread

-When enabled, the Autopilot comes with an endpoint to manually increase or decrease the current number of running StreamThreads.
+When enabled, the Autopilot comes with two flavors: automated runs and manual control; either way, this endpoint allows for manual increments or decrements of running StreamThreads.
 By invoking the following endpoint with `POST` and `DELETE` HTTP Methods, you can increase and decrease the StreamThread count, respectively.

 ```
 /actuator/autopilotthread